SolaceLabs/solace-pretty-dump/README.md

                 <message-id>1047543</message-id>
                 <message-sent>no</message-sent>
               </spooled-message>
-SNIP
+...
 ```
 I think there may also be a SEMPv2 equivalent command for this?

-This will dump out the Message Spool IDs of the last 10 messages on the queue.
-Change `<num-elements>` to 100 if want more.
-Then use one of these numbers when you browse `b:` to skip all messages until you get here, e.g.
+This will dump out the Message Spool IDs of the last 100 messages on the queue, sorted **newest first**.
+Change `<num-elements>` to 1000 or whatever if want more.
+Then use one of these numbers when you browse `b:` to skip all messages until you get here, e.g.:  (note the trailing `-` for "start range")
 ```
 $ prettydump b:q1

-Browse all messages -> press [ENTER], or enter specific Message Spool ID, or to/from range of IDs (e.g. "106259-110261" or "98517-" or "-103345"), or start at RGMID (e.g. "rmid1:3477f-a5ce52..."): 1047543-
+Browse all messages -> press [ENTER], or enter specific Message Spool ID, or to/from range of IDs (e.g. "106259-110261" or "98517-" or "-103345"), or start at RGMID (e.g. "rmid1:3477f-a5ce52..."): 1043984-    <--
 ```